SriSatyaKalyan/notes/git.md

 This is called a fast-forward merge.
 This can be performed when there is a direct linear path from the source branch to the target branch.
 In a fast-forward merge, git simply moves the source branch pointer to the target branch pointer without creating an extra merge commit.

 When we try to merge our branch into a master which has other *` non-conflicting `* changes added to it, git performs a **` merge commit `** wherein we end up with a new commit on the master branch.
 Git will prompt you for a message.

+***Resolving Conflicts***: Whenever you encounter merge conflicts, follow the below steps:
+1. Open up the file(s) with merge conflicts
+2. Edit the file(s) to remove the conflicts.
+Decide which branch's content you want to keep in each conflicts.
+Or keep the content from both.
+3. Remove the conflict "markers" in the document
+4. Add your changes and then make a commit!

+The content from the branch you are trying to merge from is displayed **` between the ======= and >>>>>>> symbols`**.

+` git diff ` command is used to view changes between commits, branches, files, working directory, etc. We often use this alongside other commands like ` git status ` and ` git log `, to get a better picture of a repo and how it has changed over time.